Gibb River Road with camper trailer?

 I can't imagine you having to leave the trailer anywhere.
 By June most everything will be graded, the creeks dry, and the rivers very low.

-The King Edward River on the Mitchell Plateau is the only one that may still be a bit deeper and more interesting to cross, but not deep enough to cause problems.
+The King Edward River on the Mitchell Plateau is the only river that may still be a bit deeper and more interesting to cross, but not deep enough to cause problems.
 And the later in June you get here the lower it will be.

 All the gorges and waterfalls that the Gibb River Road is famous for are accessible with your set up.

-As always, do contact one of the visitor centres up here before you actually head off towards the Gibb River Road.
 They'll let you know if there is anything else.
 (You just never know how the upcoming wet season or a cyclone may change things...)

 Have a great trip!